openhab/openhab-android/docs/USAGE.md

 You can configure the page that is opened when you long-press a tile.
 Create a new "custom namespace" metadata on an Item with the name `link_to_more` and as `value` the link without the host to a Sitemap (e.g. `/basicui/app?w=0202&sitemap=demo`) or MainUI (e.g. `/locations`).

+### UI command Item

+Similar to the [UI command Item in Main UI](https://next.openhab.org/docs/mainui/about.html#ui-command-item) you can use an Item to control the Sitemaps.
+All commands except `popup:` are supported by the app.

 ## Multi server support

 When adding multiple servers to the app, there's always a primary and an active one.